 What is E-Mail (Electronic Mail)?

-This name is mainly used to refer to the system that provides this service on the Internet using the SMTP protocol.
+This name primarily refers to the system that provides this service on the Internet using the SMTP protocol.

-In the past, human society had to communicate with different sounds through smoke signals, from drums or other materials, or the remains of animals or plants.
+In the past, human society had to communicate with different sounds through smoke signals, drums, or other materials, as well as the remains of animals or plants.

-Once writing was invented, another form of communication began with the emergence of alternative organizations, such as letters, called Postal Services.
+Once writing was invented, another form of communication emerged with the development of alternative organizations, such as the postal service.

 Thanks to these organizations, letters could reach their recipients.
-The sender only needed to know the location of the person to whom the letter was directed.
+The sender only needed to know the recipient’s location.

-With the advent of computers and the general development of Information and Communication Technologies, human resources feel the need to share, in addition to exchanging ideas on a particular topic; since the early 1960s, it has been possible to send e-mail messages between terminals in the same local network.
+With the advent of computers and the general development of Information and Communication Technologies, human resources are increasingly feeling the need to share, in addition to exchanging ideas on a particular topic.
+Since the early 1960s, it has been possible to send email messages between terminals in the same local network.

-An MIT demonstration in 1961 demonstrated a system that allowed multiple users to access an IBM 7094 from remote terminals and thereby save files to disk.
+An MIT demonstration in 1961 showcased a system that enabled multiple users to access an IBM 7094 from remote terminals, thereby saving files to disk.
 This has enabled new ways of sharing information.

-When computers belonged to different networks, this service was impossible.
+When computers were part of different networks, this service was impossible.
 It was enough to know the name of another user on the same network.

-In 1971, Ray Tomlinson created a program that allowed two-way E-mail sending, in which the recipient was also the sender.
+In 1971, Ray Tomlinson developed a program that enabled two-way email sending, where the recipient was also the sender.

 Ray Tomlinson later incorporated the use of the @ sign.
-With this sign, he chose an identifier between the user and the computer on which the mailbox is located.
+With this sign, he chose an identifier that distinguishes the user from the computer on which the mailbox is located.

 When you want to send a letter, you need to use a post office service.
-The recipient address is essential here, so you will need to write the information correctly.
+The recipient’s address is crucial here, so please ensure you write it correctly.

-Then, you will need to wait a bit for the letter you sent to reach the recipient according to the postal code, separated by geographical regions.
+Then, you will need to wait a bit for the letter you sent to reach the recipient, depending on the postal code, which is separated by geographical regions.

 It also allows the naming of other similar systems using different technologies.
-E-mail messages make it possible to send all types of digital documents, audio and video, in addition to text.
+Email messages enable the transmission of various digital document types, as well as audio, video, and text.

 Mail created on a network may be delivered not to a computer on the local network but to someone on the Internet or to an online server on another remote network.